paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-001-general-provisions.md

 **(d)** Subchapter IV of chapter 7 of this title applies only in a case under such chapter concerning a commodity broker.

-**(e) Scope of Application.—** Subchapter V of chapter 7 of this title shall apply only in a case under such chapter concerning the liquidation of an uninsured State member bank, or a corporation organized under section 25A of the Federal Reserve Act, which operates, or operates as, a multilateral clearing organization pursuant to section 409 of the Federal Deposit Insurance Corporation Improvement Act of 1991.
+**(e) Scope of Application.—** Subchapter V of chapter 7 of this title shall apply only in a case under such chapter concerning the liquidation of an uninsured State member bank, or a corporation organized under section 25A of the Federal Reserve Act, which operates, or operates as, a multilateral clearing organization pursuant to section 409 11 See References in Text note below. of the Federal Deposit Insurance Corporation Improvement Act of 1991.

 **(f)** Except as provided in [section 901 of this title](./chapter-009-adjustment-of-debts-of-a-municipality.md#section-901), only chapters 1 and 9 of this title apply in a case under such chapter 9.